developmentseed/stylewriter/README.md

 StyleWriter includes a [Drush][d] command called 'stylewriter-cache-all.'
 Running

-    $ drush stylewriter
+    $ drush stylewriter-cache-all

-Causes StyleWriter to prepopulate _tile_ caches by calling a Python script called `tilelite-seed.py`, which must be provided by the user.
+Causes StyleWriter to prepopulate _tile_ caches by calling a Python script called `tileseed.py`, which must be provided by the user.
 This script is included in the branch of TileLite and is dependent on [TileStache][ts].
 However, if two hooks aren't implemented in any other modules, no caches will be populated - since maps are dependent on a data and mapfile URL argument,